Growthpoint Properties

-Growthpoint (officially Growthpoint Properties) is a South African real estate investment company, based in Sandton.
+Growthpoint (officially Growthpoint Properties) is a South African real estate investment company, based in Sandton, Gauteng.

-Founded in 1987, Growthpoint is the largest real estate investment trust (REIT) listed on the JSE Limited (South Africa's main stock exchange).
+Founded in 1987, Growthpoint is the largest real estate investment trust (REIT) listed on the JSE Limited, South Africa's main stock exchange.
 It is also one of South Africa's largest companies by annual revenue, and part of the FTSE/JSE Top 40 Index.

 As of 2025, the company owns 388 properties (in various sectors) across South Africa, and in 2024, it had combined property assets worth over R131 billion.
 It also has property investments outside of its home country, including in Australia, Romania, and Poland.

 History

 Growthpoint was founded in 1987, with an initial JSE listing of 17 properties.

 In 2014, Growthpoint Investment Partners launched 3 unlisted investments in specialist alternative real estate asset classes: African (excluding South African) income-producing commercial real estate; SA healthcare property; and SA student accommodation.

 In October 2025, Growthpoint began integrating wheeled renewable energy to several of its properties.
 The goal was to develop a system that would ensure a stable power supply, accurate cost allocation and verifiable green attributes, to the benefit of the group's tenants.
 Growthpoint said at the 2025 annual South African Property Owners Association (Sapoa) convention that its renewables journey began back in 2011, with the installation of 44kW of rooftop solar generation capacity at its Lincoln on the Lake building in uMhlanga.